gloewing/fastFMM/README.md

 ###  Package Usage

-For the usage and a tutorial on package functions, please refer to [fastFMM's Vignette]([link to the vignette](https://rpubs.com/gloewinger/1063645)).
+For the usage and a tutorial on package functions, please refer to [fastFMM's Vignette](https://rpubs.com/gloewinger/1063645).

 <br />